tleguern/ansible-role-keepalived/README.md

 - `advert_int`: advertisement interval in seconds, the default value is 1 ;
 - `priority`: specify the priority of this instance in the VRRP router, mandatory ;
 - `state`: specify the instance state at startup, either MASTER or BACKUP, mandatory ;
+- `nopreempt`: alows the lower priority machine to maintain the master role even when a higher priority machine comes back, optional;
+- `garp_master_refresh`: number of gratuitous ARP messages to send at a time while MASTER, optional;
+- `garp_master_delay`: number of gratuitous ARP messages to send at a time after transition to MASTER the default keepalived value is 5, optional;
+- `track_interface`: Synchronization group tracking interface, script, file & bfd will update the status/priority of all VRRP instances which are members, of the sync group. 'weight 0 reverse' will cause the vrrp instance to be down when the interface is up, and vice versa (see exmple 2 for more information), optional;
+- `unicast_src_ip`: IP address this instance should listen on, optionnal ;
 - `unicast_src_ip`: IP address this instance should listen on, optionnal ;
 - `unicast_peer`: list of IP addresses allowed to communicate with this instance, optionnal ;
 - `interface`: interface to use, mandatory ;